 How to declutter your life?

 Anything that doesn’t make you happy or isn’t absolutely necessary should be thanked and sent on its way, says bestselling Japanese author Marie Kondo.
-Kondo’s process, called the “KonMari Method,” has six rules of tidying:
+Kondo’s process, called the “KonMari Method,” has six rules of tidying and decluttering your life: